bpaskin/JavaExamples/README.md

 # SpringbootWebLiberty #
 Sample creating a war from Springboot and Liberty and packaging it without the extraneous libraries to run as a standalone app.

+# RabbitMQ #
+Using Liberty with Rabbit MQ with a Resource Adapter